wintersnine/Udacity-Movie-Trailer-Project/README.md

 python entertainment_center.py
 ```
 ## Credit
-Udacity for providing frameworks and tutorials.
+- Udacity for providing frameworks and tutorials.
-Wikipedia for movie images
+- Wikipedia for movie images.
-Youtube for movie trailers
+- Youtube for movie trailers.